-Jonas I. Bromberg, Psy.D., is a clinical psychologist with over 20 years experience providing diagnostic and clinical treatment services to children, adolescents, and adults with ADHD and other behavioral health issues, and providing behavioral consultation to families, schools and medical providers.
-Over the past 13 years at Inflexxion, Dr. Bromberg has led the research and development of numerous web-based programs to promote patient adaptation and adjustment to a wide-range of health issues, in addition to clinical management tools for health care providers.
-During this time he has served as the clinical lead on more than 20 competitive research grants from the National Institutes of Health, including grants on the topic of ADHD.
-Dr. Bromberg is an Instructor in Psychology at Harvard Medical School, and serves a consulting psychologist to the Boston Adult Congenital Heart (BACH) Service at Children’s Hospital Medical Center in Boston, MA, providing behavioral support services to patients coping with the affects of congenital heart disease.
-Dr. Bromberg is on the faculty of the Massachusetts School of Professional Psychology (MSPP) where he is a Clinical Supervisor in the Medical Consultation and Multi-cultural Training Program.
-He is an active member of the American Psychological Association, the American Academy of Pain Medicine, the American Pain Society, the Association for Psychological Science, and a founding member of the Society for Participatory Medicine.
-He is an avid fly fisherman, aspiring guitarist, and the parent of a very fast 10 year old son.
+William M. Beach, Psy.D., is a clinical psychologist with 26 years experience providing diagnostic and clinical treatment services to children, adolescents, and adults with ADHD and other behavioral health issues, and providing behavioral consultation to families, schools and medical providers.
+Dr. Beach has led the research and development of numerous web-based programs to promote patient adaptation and adjustment to a wide-range of health issues, in addition to clinical management tools for health care providers.
+During this time he has served as the clinical lead on 24 competitive research grants, including grants on the topic of ADHD.
+Dr. Beach is an Instructor in Psychology at North Shore Center, LLC, and serves a consulting psychologist to the Center for Psychology and Wellness, providing behavioral support services to patients coping with the affects of congenital heart disease.
+Dr. Beach is on the faculty of the School of Psychology and the Centre for Cognition and Decision Making where he is a Clinical Supervisor in the Medical Consultation.
+He is an active member of the American Psychological Association, American Medical Association, the American Pain Society.
+He is an traveller, guitarist, and the parent of 2 sons.